rohithrc6/amazon-sales-visualization-using-Tableau/README.md

-# Amazon Sales Data Analysis Dashboard Report
+# Amazon Sales Data Analysis Dashboard (Part II)

+This is a continuation of the Part I

 ## 📊 Overview
 This Tableau dashboard provides an in-depth analysis of Amazon sales data, showcasing insights into revenue, customer spending patterns, product category trends, and state-wise performance.
 The visualizations aim to assist in understanding business trends and making data-driven decisions.